szilvia-csernus/expense-app/README.md

 If an image needs to be updated:
 1. Re-connect with the same command used earlier: `aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin <your-amazon-account-number>.dkr.ecr.eu-west-2.amazonaws.com`
 2. Update the image locally with `docker-compose build`
-3. Re-tag the aws version it with: `docker tag expense-app-backend:latest <your-amazon-account-number>.dkr.ecr.eu-west-2.amazonaws.com/expense-app-backend:latest` - Don't forget the latest tags!
+3. Re-tag the aws version with: `docker tag expense-app-backend:latest <your-amazon-account-number>.dkr.ecr.eu-west-2.amazonaws.com/expense-app-backend:latest` - Don't forget the latest tags!
 4. Push it up to AWS ECR like earlier: `docker push <the-repositoryUri>`

 ## Amazon AWS Elastic Container Service (ECS)

 1. Navigate to the ECS Dashboard and create a Cluster.
 Use the pre-selected `AWS Fargate (serverless)` option.

 2. Click on `Task definitions` and on `Create new task definition`.

     * Create a Task Definition for running both containers:

         - Infrastructure requirements
             * Launch type: AWS FARGATE
             * Operating system/Architecture: Linux/X86_64
             * Network Mode: awsvpc
-            * Task size: 0.5 vCPU and 2GB memory.
+            * Task size: 0.25 vCPU and 0.5GB memory.
+(The smallest possible option to keep costs at minimum)
             * Task Role: ecsTaskExecutionRole
             * Task execution role: ecsTaskExecutionRole (the default one)

         - Container 1
             * Name: backend
             * Image: The ECR URI of the backend image, the :latest tag appended at the end
             * Essential container: No
             * Port mappings: Container port 8000, Protocol TCP, Port name, backend-8000-tcp, App protocol HTTP
+            * Read only root file system: don't check it
             * Resource allocation limits: left blank
             * Environment: The environment variables from the .env file
             * Use log collection

         - Container 2
             * Name: nginx
             * Image: The ECR URI of the nginx image
             * Essential container: True
             * Port mappings: Host port 80 TCP, container port 80 HTTP
+            * Read only root file system: don't check it
             * Startup dependency ordering: backend Start

         - Storage
             * Volume 1
             * Volume name: static_volume